 There is one primary difference between occupational and physical therapy:

-- Occupational Therapy – An occupational therapist emphasizes on treating the patient in such a way they will be able to regain the ability to participate in daily activities once again.
+- Occupational Therapy – An occupational therapist emphasizes treating the patient, so they will regain the ability to participate in daily activities once again.

-- Physical Therapy – A physical therapist puts their focus on helping the patient maximize their range of movement, build strength, and reduce pain.
+- Physical Therapy – A physical therapist focuses on helping the patient maximize their range of movement, build strength, and reduce pain.

 The Task of an Occupational Therapist

-An occupational therapist does not treat the symptoms of the patient, but rather, the underlying cause of the condition or medical issues.
-Occupational therapy benefits those who have been injured in a car accident, while playing sports, or are recovering from an operation.
-People with a cognitive or developmental disability, and whose emotional or motor skills are hindered, can also benefit from the therapy.
+An occupational therapist does not treat the patient’s symptoms, but rather, the underlying cause of the condition or medical issues.
+Occupational therapy benefits those who have been injured in a car accident, while playing sports or are recovering from an operation.
+People with a cognitive or developmental disability and whose emotional or motor skills are hindered can also benefit from the therapy.

-The occupational therapist might also take into consideration the patients’ lifestyle and daily activities, and how they have been impacted.
-It is not uncommon for the occupational therapist to work alongside the patients’ Baltimore, Maryland physical therapist.
+The occupational therapist might also consider the patient’s lifestyle and daily activities and how they have been impacted.
+It is not uncommon for the occupational therapist to work alongside the Baltimore, Maryland physical therapist.

 What a Physical Therapist Does